Wyoming

 Without guidance around key Reconstruction-era history, many students will not learn about the intensification of white supremacy, the Black Codes, the KKK, debates over who would control land and labor, and Black agency and political organizing.
 Teaching Reconstruction effectively requires centering Black people’s struggles to redefine freedom and equality and gain control of their own land and labor during and after the Civil War.
 Any discussion of Reconstruction must also grapple with the role of white supremacist terrorism in the defeat of Reconstruction and the negative and positive legacies of the era that persist to this day.

 In 2022, Republican lawmakers introduced HB0097 and SF0103, two bills designed to prohibit schools from teaching about racism and sexism.
-Neither has passed, but their introduction is still troubling.
+Similar bills have been introduced in subsequent legislative sessions.
+None have passed, but their introduction is still troubling.
 Several respondents to our survey expressed concern about the possible chilling effects on classroom education that such bills can have around the country, particularly on discussions of the history and legacies of Reconstruction.

 Back to State Map | Back to Full Report